France–Germany relations: France and Prussia

 The Prussian troops victorious at the battle of Rossbach.
 Johann Christoph Frisch, 1799.

-In the 18th century, the rise of Prussia as a new German power caused the Diplomatic Revolution and an alliance between France, the Habsburgs and Russia, manifested in 1756 in the Treaty of Versailles and the Seven Years' War against Prussia and Great Britain.
+In the 18th century, the rise of Prussia as a new German power changed the nature of relations.
+For a period, France enjoyed closer relations with Prussia, fighting alongside them in the War of the Austrian Succession.
+However, a split between Great Britain and Austria and the expansion of Prussia led to the Diplomatic Revolution and an alliance between France, the Habsburgs and Russia, in the 1756 Treaty of Versailles and the Seven Years' War against Prussia and Great Britain.
 Although a German national state was on the horizon, the loyalties of the German population were primarily with smaller states.
 The French war against Prussia was justified through its role as guarantor of the Peace of Westphalia, and it was in fact fighting on the side of the majority of German states.

 Frederick the Great led the defense of Prussia for 7 years, and though heavily outnumbered, defeated his French and Austrian invaders.
 Prussia and France clashed multiple times, and many more times than the other countries.
 This started years of hatred between the two countries.
 Frederick the Great was soon respected by all of his enemies, and Napoleon himself used him as a model for battle.

 The civil population still regarded war as a conflict between their authorities, and did not so much distinguish between troops according to the side on which they fought but rather according to how they treated the local population.
 The personal contacts and mutual respect between French and Prussian officers did not stop entirely while they were fighting each other, and the war resulted in a great deal of cultural exchange between the French occupiers and German population.